Richard of York, 3rd Duke of York: Confrontation and aftermath, 1455–1456

 In the custody of York, the king was returned to London with York and Salisbury riding alongside, and with Warwick bearing the royal sword in front.
-On 25 May, Henry received the crown from York in a clearly symbolic display of power.
+On 25 May 1455, Henry received the crown from York in a clearly symbolic display of power.
 York made himself Constable of England and appointed Warwick Captain of Calais.
 York's position was enhanced when some of the nobility agreed to join his government, including Salisbury's brother William Neville, Lord Fauconberg, who had served under York in France.

 For the rest of the summer, York held the king prisoner, either in Hertford Castle or in London (to be enthroned in Parliament in July).
-When Parliament met again in November, the throne was empty, and it was reported that the king was ill again.
+When Parliament met again in November 1455, the throne was empty, and it was reported that the king was ill again.
 York resumed the office of Protector; although he surrendered it when the king recovered in February 1456, it seemed that this time Henry was willing to accept that York and his supporters would play a major part in the government of the realm.

 Salisbury and Warwick continued to serve as councillors, and Warwick was confirmed as Captain of Calais.
-In June, York himself was sent north to defend the border against a threatened invasion by James II of Scotland.
+In June 1456, York himself was sent north to defend the border against a threatened invasion by James II of Scotland.
 However, the king once again came under the control of a dominant figure, this time one harder to replace than Suffolk or Somerset: for the rest of his reign, it would be the queen, Margaret of Anjou, who would control the king.

 Uneasy peace, 1456–1459

 Although Margaret of Anjou had now taken the place formerly held by Suffolk or Somerset, her position, at least at first, was not as dominant.
 York had his Lieutenancy of Ireland renewed, and he continued to attend meetings of the Council.
 However, in August 1456 the court moved to Coventry, in the heart of the queen's lands.
 How York was treated now depended on how powerful the queen's views were.
 York was regarded with suspicion on three fronts: he threatened the succession of the young Prince of Wales; he was apparently negotiating for the marriage of his eldest son Edward into the Burgundian ruling family; and as a supporter of the Nevilles, he was contributing to the major cause of disturbance in the kingdom—the Percy–Neville feud.

 Here, the Nevilles lost ground.
 Salisbury gradually ceased to attend meetings of the council.
-When his brother Robert Neville, Bishop of Durham, died in 1457, the new appointment was Laurence Booth.
+When his brother Robert Neville, Bishop of Durham, died in July 1457, the new appointment was Laurence Booth.
 Booth was a member of the queen's inner circle.
 The Percys were shown greater favour both at court and in the struggle for power on the Scottish border.

 Henry's attempts at reconciliation between the factions divided by the killings at St Albans reached their climax with The Love Day on 25 March 1458.
 However, the lords concerned had earlier turned London into an armed camp, and the public expressions of amity seemed not to have lasted beyond the ceremony.